codyStritz/codyStritz/README.md

-👋 Hi, I’m @codyStritz - A computer science student and aspiring native Android engineer.
+Hi there 👋

-👀 I’m interested in native Android development in Kotlin/Java (Kotlin first!)
+- 👀 I’m interested in native Android development in Kotlin/Java (Kotlin first!)

-🌱 I’m currently learning to work with Firebase (Auth and Firestore in particular)
+- 🌱 I’m currently learning to work with Firebase (Auth and Firestore in particular)

-💞️ I’m looking to collaborate on any Android projects!!
+- 💞️ I’m looking to collaborate on any Android projects!!

-📫 Connect with me on LinkedIn!
+- 📫 Connect with me on LinkedIn!

 <!---
 codyStritz/codyStritz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.